 At the end of the challenge, the company can also download all the posts from Stampede Social and add them to their loyalty database.
 This way, they can keep track of social media activity and reward the most loyal customers even more.

-Stampede Social can help you with a UGC campaign by collecting all the posts or reels that tag your brand and use the campaign hashtag.
+Stampede Social can help you with a FGC campaign by collecting all the posts or reels tagging your brand and using the hashtag.

-With Stampede Social's UGC tracker, you can stay updated on the success of your campaign as it's happening.
+With Stampede Social's FGC tracker, you can stay updated on the success of your campaign as it's happening.

 You can see how many posts have been created for the campaign, the unique number of users, and a real-time database of all the submissions.

-It's also easy to reply to UGC posts and acknowledge them using the Stampede Social dashboard.
+It's also easy to reply to FGC posts and acknowledge them using the Stampede Social dashboard.

-You can download a database of all the UGC posts and reels in your campaign with just one click.
+You can download a database of all the FGC posts and reels in your campaign with just one click.

 No. We're sorry, but you can't use automatic DMs based on a post on a regular person's timeline.